YASHBRO/English-Thesaurus/README.md

 so it will suggest you rain) if thats your desired word you can press Y to see the meaning otherwise N.

 Please give the input using terminal or powershell terminal.

+For data.json file- download it or click on raw data and copy paste it on your system